Pollinator Plan (AIPP) – an entry-level into biodiversity on any site

 - Use the flow chart on pages 4-6 of the Guidelines to decide what pollinator-friendly actions are right for your company.

-- Purchased non-native wildflower seed/wildflower seed packets/bee bombs (bright/multi-coloured) are NOT considered helpful to the island’s landscape.
+- Wildflower seed mixes (bulk/ seed packets/ bee bombs i.e. bright/multi-coloured) are NOT considered helpful to the island’s landscape.

-- They often contain non-native seed and may contain invasive species such as black grass.
+- Many are non-native seed and may contain invasive species such as Black Grass – potentially devastating for our agricultural land.

 - The All-Ireland Pollinator recommends allowing wildflowers to grow naturally (NB reduce soil fertility by removing grass cuttings allows wildflowers to grow).